 In the past, chemotherapy was highly toxic and had significant side effects.

-Currently in chemotherapy treatments, side effects have been significantly reduced and are practically non-existent in many cases.
+In chemotherapy treatments, side effects have been significantly reduced and are practically non-existent in many cases.

 The new treatments protect the heart and kidney, substantially reduce infections and the need for blood transfusions, and virtually eliminate nausea and vomiting for most patients.

-Chemotherapy is an art and a science, and the correct combinations of treatments aggressively kill cancer, prevent recurrence, and maintain a patient’s quality of life through treatment.
+Chemotherapy is an art and a science, and the correct combinations of treatments aggressively kill cancer, prevent a recurrence, and maintain a patient’s quality of life through treatment.

 Surgery can be a particularly effective option after initial chemotherapy to shrink sarcoma tumors.

-With the advent of newer adjuvant chemotherapy, improved technique in surgery, and the availability of internal prostheses, amputation is now avoided in approximately 95% of sarcoma cases.
+With the advent of newer adjuvant chemotherapy, an improved technique in surgery, and the availability of internal prostheses, amputation is now avoided in approximately 95% of sarcoma cases.

 Radiation is another effective tool used to fight sarcomas in specific localized areas.